-Students who continue to A2 will choose between Option 1 and Option 2 as their area of study: Either:
+Students who continue to A2 will study:

 Unit A2 1 Option 1: Food Security and Sustainability

 This unit requires the study of consumer behaviour in relation to food purchasing decisions.
 Students will develop a critical appreciation of the issues affecting our food supply, how they impact upon the environment, and the ethical implications of their choices.